dmulyalin/ttp/docs/source/Outputs/Functions.rst

     [ {"admin": "administratively down", "interface": "Fa0"},
       {"access_vlan": "24", "interface": "Ge0/1"} ]

-Primary usecase is to produce list data out of dictionary, this function used internally by table output formatter for that purpose.
+Primary use case is to produce list data out of dictionary, this function used internally by table output formatter for that purpose.

 **Example**